 Let’s go into more detail on some of the key messaging elements.

-Persona: Identify the primary user personas for your product and define the use cases for each persona.
+Identify the primary user personas for your product and define the use cases for each persona.
 Add a list of value props personalized for each user segment.

-Value proposition: Write value statements defining the main product benefits for your end-users.
-Keep these value props short and aligned with users’ pain points.
+Write value statements defining the main product benefits for your end-users.
+Keep these value props short and aligned with users' pain points.

-Messaging pillars: Define the primary themes or aspects that set your product apart.
+Define the primary themes or aspects that set your product apart.
 Your messaging framework will be rooted in these pillars.

-Proof points: Build on your elevator pitch using the messaging pillars.
-Elaborate on how you’ll deliver the ultimate product value with social proof to build credibility.
+Build on your elevator pitch using the messaging pillars.
+Elaborate on how you'll deliver the ultimate product value with social proof to build credibility.

-Brand voice: Explain how you want your customers to think about your company or product.
+Explain how you want your customers to think about your company or product.
 Is it friendly, conversational, professional, bold, fierce, or something else?
 Think of your brand personality to define the voice, and stay true to your voice in all communications.

 Now, we can move on to the steps of creating an impactful messaging strategy.